What Are the Disorders of Your Thyroid Gland?

 Your endocrinologist will use several tests to diagnose a thyroid disorder:

 - Blood tests—A thyroid stimulating hormone (TSH) test checks your blood levels of TSH.
 TSH is the hormone your pituitary gland produces.
-It triggers your thyroid to make hormones.
-If your TSH is low, it could mean you have hyperthyroidism.
-If your have high levels of TSH, it could point to hypothyroidism.
-You may also have blood tests to check for antibodies of an autoimmune condition.
+It tells the thyroid to make thyroid hormones.
+If your TSH is low, it could mean you have an overactive thyroid.
+If your TSH levels are high, it could point to an underactive thyroid.
+Your provider may also order other blood tests to check for thyroid antibodies of an autoimmune condition.

 - Neck ultrasound—This test uses sound waves to create an image of your thyroid and look for thyroid nodules or cancer.

-- Fine needle aspiration biopsy—You may need a biopsy to test a thyroid nodule.
-Your endocrinologist will insert a needle smaller than the one used for a blood test into your thyroid gland to remove a small sample of cells.
+- Fine needle aspiration biopsy (FNA)—Some people may need a biopsy to test a thyroid nodule.
+Your endocrinologist will insert a needle smaller than the one used for a blood test into your thyroid nodule to remove a small sample of cells.
 They typically will use a neck ultrasound to guide the needle to the correct spot.

 What Causes Thyroid Issues?